 If you have not switched since then, it's likely that you will have been switched over to a standard variable tariff with SSE.
 It is worth noting that this tariff is markedly more expensive than many other energy tariffs on the market.
-Take a look at the tariff compared to the top 3 cheapest tariffs on the market for reference:

 How can I get in contact with Southern Electric?

 You cannot technically get in touch with Southern Electric as they no longer exist, however you can get in touch with SSE by following the detailed instructions on our SSE contact page.